ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

         SomeExceptionWithBacktrace (SomeException e) _ = SomeException e
     #endif

-This should be considered the last resort!
+This should be considered to be a measure of last resort!
 Please refer to `Alternatives`_ about why this is not a general solution and might break existing code.

 The preferred solution should always be to rewrite the code to not pattern